The statement below provides an overview of how we will treat the information you provide to us.

 The processing is necessary for the performance of a task carried out in the public interest

-The task is to facilitate the work of an independent body to undertake its functions of determining the pay and allowances for Members of the Senedd.
-The Board exercises functions set out under sections 20, 22, 24, 53 and 54 of the Government of Wales Act 2006 and the National Assembly for Wales (Remuneration) Measure 2010 in order to make decisions on pay and allowances for Members of the Senedd.
-In exercising those functions, the Board must act in an open and transparent manner.
-The Board must consult those who are likely to be affected by its decisions, including Members of the Senedd, staff employed by Members of the Senedd (or by groups of Members of the Senedd), relevant trade unions, and such other persons as the Board considers appropriate.
+The task is to facilitate the work of an independent body to carry out its activities connected with determining the pay and allowances for Members of the Senedd.
+The scope of our activities is set out under sections 20, 22, 24, 53 and 54 of the Government of Wales Act 2006 and the National Assembly for Wales (Remuneration) Measure 2010 and relates to making decisions on pay and allowances for Members of the Senedd.
+We must act in an open and transparent manner.
+We must consult those who are likely to be affected by our decisions, including Members of the Senedd, staff employed by Members of the Senedd (or by groups of Members of the Senedd), relevant trade unions, and such other persons as we consider appropriate.

 Special category personal data

-We may process special category personal data as part of this consultation.
+We may process special category personal data as part of our information gathering.
 Special category personal data is defined as including data revealing racial or ethnic origin, religious or philosophical beliefs, sexual orientation and data about health.
-For the purpose of this consultation, we will be processing any relevant special category data about you and anyone else you mention in your response.
+We may process any relevant special category data about you and anyone else you mention in your response.

 Special category data will be processed on the basis that it is necessary for reasons of substantial public interest (as provided for by Article 9(2)(g) of the GDPR, read in conjunction with paragraph 6 of Schedule 1 to the Data Protection Act 2018).